BiLLY-J03l/bruter-bash/README.md

 Get the desired curl request from BurpSuite(recommended).

-Modify the cmd variable in the script and add the switches you want from the recommended comments in the script.
+Modify the cmd variable in the script and add the switches you need from the comments in the script.

 Installation: